 OEE: Know this indicator of effectiveness in industries

-Have you ever noticed that usually in factories out there, there is always a conversation about such an OEE?
-It is like the main star when measuring production performance.
-But do we really know what OEE is about and how to use it to turn the factory performance?
-Let's dig a little deeper into this subject and find out the mornings of this indicator!
+Have you ever noticed that in factories everywhere, there's always talk about something called OEE?
+It's like the main star when it comes to measuring production performance.
+But do we mesknow what OEE is and how to use it to boost factory performance?
+Let's dig a little deeper into this subject and discover the intricacies of this indicator!

-OEE, which comes from the English Overall Equipment Effectiveness, or overall effectiveness of the equipment in Portuguese, born with the intention of assisting the TPM (total productive maintenance).
-It is considered the gold standard to evaluate productivity in manufacturing.
-It is a central concept in lean manufacturing and a key performance indicator for any production installation, manufacturing unit or individual station.
+OEE, which stands for Overall Equipment Effectiveness, was created to support TPM (Total Productive Maintenance).
+It is considered the gold standard for evaluating productivity in manufacturing.
+It is a central concept in lean manufacturing and a key performance indicator for any production facility, manufacturing unit, or individual workstation.

-The big balcony of OEE is that it is not just a beautiful number for us to admire.
-He is here to make the difference of truth, pointing where production is in need of help and how we can improve.
+The great thing about OEE is that it's not just a pretty number to admire.
+It's here to make a real difference, pointing out where production needs help and how we can improve.

-But of course, it's not enough just to have the OEE in the sleeve and wait for the magic to happen .
-Implementing this right is a process that requires organization and having an aligned team is crucial.
-You have to have the right data in hand, understand the basic principles and, especially, the benefits it brings to the company.
+But of course, it's not enough to just have OEE up your sleeve and expect magic to happen .
+Implementing it correctly is a process that requires organization, and having an aligned team is crucial.
+You need to have the right data at hand, understand the basic principles, and, above all, the benefits it brings to the company .

-OEE acts as a production problem detector, revealing failures throughout the line and machines, which is often called the "hidden factory".
+OEE acts as a problem detector in production, revealing faults along the line and in the machines, what is often called the "hidden factory."
 It shows where we are losing production opportunities with the resources we have available.

-In addition, OEE guides resource allocation strategies and maintenance by highlighting real problems within the factory.
-By focusing efforts on eliminating waste, OEE not only measures performance, but also drives the search for continuous improvement.
-We can go further, if you have the OEE in real time, connected to an Advanced Planning & Scheduling ) tool, you can predict whether to comply with the production orders and adjust customer delivery and anticipating problems or complaints, you will be taking your business to another level of information.
+Furthermore, OEE guides resource allocation and maintenance strategies by highlighting real problems within the factory.
+By focusing efforts on eliminating waste, OEE not only measures performance but also drives the pursuit of continuous improvement.
+We can go even further: if you have real-time OEE connected to an APS ( advanced planning & scheduling ) tool, you can predict whether you will meet production orders and adjust customer deliveries, and by anticipating problems or complaints, you will be taking your company to another level of information.

-The interesting thing about this indicator is that it focuses on critical areas of productivity loss, grouped into three main categories: availability, performance and quality.
-These categories are fundamental to understand how factory equipment is used and how products are delivered to customers.
+What's interesting about this indicator is that it focuses on critical areas of productivity loss, grouped into three main categories: availability, performance, and quality.
+These categories are fundamental to understanding how factory equipment is used and how products are delivered to customers.

-But after all, how do we calculate this OEE?
-Well, OEE is the result of multiplication of three parts: availability, performance and quality.
-I will explain to you what each of them means and how to calculate:
+But how do we actually calculate this OEE thing?
+Well, OEE is the result of multiplying three parts: availability, performance, and quality.
+I'll explain what each of them means and how to calculate it:

 Availability

-This is how long the machine or production line has been available to work as planned, with no non -planned stops.
-To calculate this, we look at the total time when it was for the machine or line should be working and subtracted the time she stood for some reason.
-The reasons can be planned or not planned: explain the planned ones, which were missing in the text.
+This is how long the machine or production line was available to work as planned, without unforeseen stoppages.
+To calculate this, we look at the total time the machine or line should have been working and subtract the time it was stopped for any reason.
+The reasons can be planned or unplanned stoppages: explain the planned ones, which were missing from the text.

-Unplanned stops are when the machine to unexpectedly without programming.
-It may be due to breach of equipment, lack of operators or even lack of material.
-Already the planned stops are those we know in advance that would happen, such as maintenance, adjust some tool or even clean the machine.
+Unplanned downtime occurs when the machine stops unexpectedly, without any prior scheduling.
+This could be due to equipment breakdown, lack of operators, or even a lack of materials.
+Planned downtime, on the other hand, is when we know in advance that it will happen, such as maintenance, adjusting a tool, or even cleaning the machine.

-It is important to remember that the list of reasons for stops may vary depending on the type of production and the company.
-But a good way to start understanding is to write down the most common causes of stops.
+It's important to remember that the list of reasons for stoppages can vary depending on the type of production and the company .
+But a good way to start understanding is to note the most common causes of stoppages.

 Performance

-Here we are observing the actual speed of the machine or the production line compared to the speed that was foreseen.
-This predicted speed, sometimes called the "maximum demonstrated rate" (MDR) or "ideal cycle time", represents the maximum that the machine should be able to produce.
+Here we are observing the actual speed of the machine or production line compared to the predicted speed.
+This predicted speed, sometimes called the "maximum demonstrated rate" (MDR) or "ideal cycle time," represents the maximum the machine should be able to produce.

-Performance shows how much the machine actually yielded during the time it was working compared to the maximum it could have surrendered operating at that top speed.
+Performance shows how much the machine actually produced during the time it was running, compared to the maximum it could have produced operating at that maximum speed.

 We divide performance losses into two types:

-Micro stops: These are those moments when the machine for a short time, usually less than a minute.
-Often the operator himself can solve the problem quickly.
-However, these stops can be so frequent that their impact can go unnoticed.
-Examples include food failures, material jams, wrong settings and even quick cleaning that need to be done occasionally.
+Micro-stops: These are moments when the machine stops for a short period, usually less than a minute.
+Often the operator can resolve the problem quickly.
+However, these stops can be so frequent that their impact may go unnoticed.
+Examples include feeding failures, material jams, incorrect settings, and even quick cleanings that need to be done occasionally.

-Slow Cycles: These are the moments when the machine works slower than the expected speed.
-This can be caused for various reasons, such as the machine being dirty or worn, inadequate lubrication, lower quality material or incorrect adjustments.
-Human factors, such as lack of training or operator experience, can also influence this.
+Slow cycles: These are times when the machine operates slower than expected.
+This can be caused by several reasons, such as the machine being dirty or worn, inadequate lubrication, inferior quality material, or incorrect adjustments.
+Human factors, such as lack of operator training or experience, can also influence this.

 Quality

 The third aspect of OEE focuses on the quality of manufactured products.
-Simply put, quality refers to the percentage of products that come out of the production line according to customer specifications from the first time.
-Quality losses are divided into two categories: production tailings and initial tailings.
+In simple terms, quality refers to the percentage of products that come off the production line according to customer specifications the first time.
+Quality losses are divided into two categories: production rejects and initial rejects.

-Production Reads: These are the defects that arise during stable production, that is, when the line is operating without major problems.
+Production rejects: These are defects that arise during stable production, that is, when the line is operating without major problems.
 These defects can be corrected through rework.
-For example, products with incorrect weight, labeling problems, non -chemical or physical conformities and damaged packaging.
+For example, products with incorrect weight, labeling problems, chemical or physical non-conformities, and damaged packaging.

-Initial rejections: Here comes the defects that occur from the beginning of production until the line stabilizes.
-These defects are usually more noticeable after shift exchanges or when starting equipment operation.
-Examples include products outside the standards, equipment that needs time to heat or generate waste at the beginning of the operation.
+Initial rejections: This includes defects that occur from the start of production until the line stabilizes.
+These defects are usually more noticeable after shift changes or when starting up equipment.
+Examples include products that are out of standard, equipment that needs time to warm up, or that generates waste at the start of operation.

-To make it easier to understand how to unite all this in the formula, we create the example below so that you can better understand and have the calculation of your OEE.
-Just look:
+To make it easier to understand how to combine all of this into the formula, we've created the example below so you can better understand and calculate your OEE.
+Take a look:

-An important point, each of these pillars of the OEE calculation, has some common errors that we must be careful not to calculate wrong distorting the indicator.
+One important point is that each of these pillars of OEE calculation has some common errors that we must be careful not to miscalculate, thus distorting the indicator.

 See examples below: